Welcome

 1. Defensive Slide Circuit (10 minutes)

-Mark out a defensive lane using cones: two cones 4 meters apart at the top of the key, two cones 4 meters apart at the baseline.
+Mark out a defensive lane using cones: two cones 4 metres apart at the top of the key, two cones 4 metres apart at the baseline.
 Players start at one cone, slide to the next, touch it, and slide back.
 Run in 30-second intervals with 15 seconds rest.

 This drill builds the lateral hip strength and stance endurance that defensive basketball demands.
-Most youth players slide with their feet too close together and their hips too high.
 The coach watches for stance collapse as players fatigue, which is the first sign that conditioning is limiting technique.

 Coaching cue: "Wide base, low hips.
 Don't let your feet touch."